What is Anxiety?

 Anxious children tend to withdraw socially to avoid experiencing anxiety, which leads to further problems of fitting in and making and sustaining friendships.
 Over time, more social problems and deficits may occur, making the situation worse.
 Avoidance and worry may offer short-term solutions but have cumulative negative effects and provide little long-term relief.

-How Parents Can Help with Child Anxiety-UCLA Cares Center
+How Parents Can Help With Child Anxiety

-Interventions: School-based & Home-based
+Interventions: School & Home-based

 - Establish predictable routines